MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/plan-physical-networking.md

 > Applies to Azure Stack HCI, version 20H2

-This topic discusses considerations and requirements for the physical network (fabric) in Azure Stack HCI environments.
+This topic discusses physical (fabric) networking considerations and requirements for Azure Stack HCI, particularly for network switches.
+Work with your network vendor or support team to ensure your network switches are adequately sized for the workloads you intend to run.

+> [!NOTE]
-## Network Switches for Azure Stack HCI
+> Requirements for future Azure Stack HCI versions may change.

+## Supported network switches

-Microsoft tests Azure Stack HCI with the technologies and protocols identified in the section Network Switch Requirements.
-Microsoft does not certify network switches; however, we have worked with vendors to identify devices that support the Azure Stack HCI required technologies and protocols.
+Microsoft tests Azure Stack HCI to the standards and protocols identified in the **Network Switch Requirements** section.
+While Microsoft does not certify network switches, we do work with vendors to identify devices that support Azure Stack HCI requirements.

+These requirements are also published in [Windows Hardware Compatibility Program Specifications and Policies](https://docs.microsoft.com/windows-hardware/design/compatibility/whcp-specifications-policies) page in the **Components and Peripherals Specification** section under **Device.Network.Switch.SDDC**.

 > [!IMPORTANT]
-> While other network devices using technologies and protocols not listed here may work, Microsoft cannot guarantee they will work with Azure Stack HCI and may be unable to assist in troubleshooting the issues that occur.
+> While other network switches using technologies and protocols not listed here may work, Microsoft cannot guarantee they will work with Azure Stack HCI and may be unable to assist in troubleshooting the issues that occur.

-When making a purchase of network switches, please contact your network switch vendor and ensure that the devices meet the Azure Stack HCI requirements (in the section Network Switch Requirements).
-The following vendors (in alphabetical order) have confirmed that the switches below support the Azure Stack HCI requirements:
+When purchasing network switches, contact your switch vendor and ensure that the devices meet all Azure Stack HCI requirements.
+The following vendors (in alphabetical order) have confirmed that their switches support Azure Stack HCI requirements:

 |Vendor|10 GbE|25 GbE|100 GbE|
 |-----|-----|-----|-----|